sigasi/sigasi_insights/tech/preview.md

 * Update to Xtext 2.17.1
 * Update Eclipse 2019-03 (4.11)
-* Documentation: PDF export: better sizing of diagrams
+* Documentation: PDF export: better sizing and fonts of diagrams
+* Handle illegal characters in bit strings
+* Remove horizontal lines from comments (documentation/hovers)
+* Export hierarchy: include architecture when entity instantiations are used

 # Update or install?